Table of contents

 Step 3: Exploit the service

 Now that we know what the service is doing and how we can exploit it, write a simple script to trigger the exploit.
-To help you out, if you exploit is successful, both the client and the server will flood the network with large packets forever.
+To help you out, if your exploit is successful, both the client and the server will flood the network with large packets forever.
 Without killing the services (or the containers), there is no way to stop the packets coming in.

 Feel free to use any programming language you find easier for you, we don’t have much a performance constraint in this case.